 2. Integrating with existing system

-Adapting AI into existing IT environments and operations could also be problematic since it entails the addition of new technologies to existing settings that were not designed for such integration.
+Adapting AI software testing into existing IT environments and operations could also be problematic since it entails the addition of new technologies to existing settings that were not designed for such integration.
 The consequences may include such issues as higher costs of implementation, longer timeframes, and interruptions in producing operations.

 3. Skill shortage

 Since there aren't enough skilled machine learning engineers, or AI developers, around the globe, there is now a significant need for AI human capital on a global scale.
-This shortage of skills complicates the efforts of companies to obtain the required level of qualification for specialists to introduce and manage AI.The absence of skilled personnel is disadvantageous because it may result in the inefficient and ineffective implementation and utilization of AI features, along with reliance on outside consultants.
+This shortage of skills complicates the efforts of companies to obtain the required level of qualification for specialists to introduce and manage AI.The absence of skilled personnel is disadvantageous because it may result in the inefficient and ineffective implementation and utilization of AI key features, along with reliance on outside consultants.

 4. Cost of implementation